tiangolo/full-stack/docker-swarm-cluster-deploy.md

 * `--label "traefik.redirectorservice.frontend.entryPoints=http"`: make the web dashboard listen to HTTP, so that it can redirect to HTTPS
 * `--label "traefik.redirectorservice.frontend.redirect.entryPoint=https"`: make Traefik redirect HTTP trafic to HTTPS for the web dashboard
 * `--label "traefik.webservice.frontend.entryPoints=https"`: make the web dashboard listen and serve on HTTPS
-* `--label "traefik.frontend.auth.basic=$USERNAME_PASSWORD"`: enable basic auth, so that not every one can access your Traefik web dashboard, it uses the username and password created above
+* `--label "traefik.frontend.auth.basic.users=$USERNAME_PASSWORD"`: enable basic auth, so that not every one can access your Traefik web dashboard, it uses the username and password created above
 * `traefik:v1.6`: use the image `traefik:v1.6`
 * `--docker`: enable Docker
 * `--docker.swarmmode`: enable Docker Swarm Mode